 Dialectical behavior therapy, also known as DBT, is among the most comprehensive talk therapy options for treating substance use disorders and mental health conditions.
-It can be the last resort where other treatment options fail to produce the desired results.
+It can be the last resort when other treatment options fail to produce the desired results.
 If your teen is struggling with a mental health problem, this program can offer much-needed help.
 Foothills at Red Oak Recovery provides valuable information on teen addiction treatment programs.
-To learn more, contact us today at 866.300.5275.
+To learn more about our teen dialectical behavior therapy, contact us today at 866.300.5275.

 A co-occurring disorder is common in teens grappling with alcohol or drug use disorders.
 Therefore, therapists often prefer using mental health treatment methods that address all conditions the teen might be dealing with simultaneously.
 Behavioral therapy can help manage issues such as:

 How does talk therapy help in addiction treatment?
 Substance or alcohol use disorders can produce different effects on adolescents.
 Depending on your loved one’s condition, therapists can use behavioral therapy to treat stress and triggers in other settings.
 It ensures that the person going through treatment gets immediate professional assistance when in need.
 Moreover, your teen learns how to adapt to their current situation.

 If your teen lacks what it takes to manage the stress associated with addiction, talk therapy can help.
 It instills or enhances distress management skills.
 As such, participants learn stress tolerance skills, how to regulate their emotions and practice mindfulness.
 It also boosts interpersonal efficiency.

 The teen can also generalize the skills learned.
 Recovery from drug or alcohol use involves the ability to manage triggers.
 For example, learning how to deal with stress from friends can make or break the teen’s recovery process.
 After teens undergo therapy, they will know how to apply what they have learned to other life settings.
 They can use these skills to avoid triggers at school, home, and when interacting with friends.